TMRHarrison/Circrotate/README.md

 * (named output)/
 	* prokka-annotations/
 		* One folder for each annotation format, each containing annotation files for each batch of processed sequences.
+		* spf/
+			* folder containing the sed patterns later used to restore the fasta descriptions to the output files.
 	* sequences/
 		* fasta/ organized by batch
 			* the fasta files of the rotated sequences.